Thirteen (2003 film): Filming

-Thirteen was shot on lower-cost super 16mm film over a period of 24 days.
-The camera was small, had a Panavision lens and was mostly hand-held by cinematographer Elliot Davis, which helped achieve a documentary, "cinéma vérité" style.
+Thirteen was shot on lower-cost super 16mm film over a period of 24 days between July 2002 and September 2002.
+The camera was small, had a Panavision lens, and was mostly hand-held by cinematographer Elliot Davis, which helped achieve a documentary, "cinéma vérité" style.
 Principal photography took place on location in Los Angeles, with Melrose Avenue, Hollywood Boulevard, and Venice Beach serving as filming locations.
 The Freeland home scenes were shot at a rented house in the San Fernando Valley.
 The outdoor school scenes were shot at Portola Middle School in Tarzana, California.

 Some scenes in the film were carefully and colorfully lit, while others were shot only with whatever daylight could be had.
 Due to child labor laws, the underage performers were only allowed to work a regulated number of hours per day.
 This made for a frenetic production atmosphere, which cast and crew later said matched the script and added to the film's fast and emotionally taut pace.
 The film stock was transferred to the digital domain wherein the colors and saturation were highly manipulated for some segments.
 The beginning of the film was very slightly desaturated in the scenes before Tracy became friends with Evie.
 Once they became friends, the saturation was increased to a "glowy" effect, according to Hardwicke.
 After the scene where Evie and Tracy make out with Luke, the saturation slowly becomes less and less until the end of the film, especially after Evie is told that she can't live with Tracy anymore and Tracy is abandoned by the popular group.

 The wardrobe worn by the girls was mostly their own.
 As filming progressed, the girls began dressing similarly without being asked to do so.
 The girls did not take any dangerous substances during the film.
 They are shown smoking cigarettes, but these were filled mostly with catnip.
-The crushed pills they are shown snorting from the cover of a children's book were harmless dietary supplements.
+The crushed pills they are shown snorting from the cover of a children's book were actually vitamins.

 All of the scenes in which Tracy cut herself were shot in a single day; Wood recalled running to her brother for emotional support between some takes.
-Wood later described the shooting of the two make out scenes with Javi and Luke as "awkward" because her family was watching behind the scenes.
-Wood's mother requested that in the scenes with Tracy's bra exposed, that the front of her not be seen on camera.
-The whole scene with Luke was rendered in a single, long and uncut take with Wood, Reed and Pardue, but was tightly choreographed with several crew members, social workers and parents also in the small room, carefully staying either hidden or behind the camera as it panned more than 200°, showing all four walls.
+Wood later described the shooting of the two make-out scenes with Javi and Luke as "awkward" because her family was watching behind the scenes.
+Wood's mother requested that in the scenes with Tracy's bra exposed, the front of her not be seen on camera.
+The whole scene with Luke was rendered in a single, long and uncut take with Wood, Reed, and Pardue but was tightly choreographed with several crew members, social workers and parents also in the small room, carefully staying either hidden or behind the camera as it panned more than 200°, showing all four walls.